 Best Cities to Visit in South Portugal: Itinerary

 I've come up with the following itinerary, suggesting the major towns that you should stop by on your trip from Lisbon to Algarve, as well as possible side trips you can take from each town.
 You can also check out my suggestions of cities to visit north of Lisbon, which includes the lovely walled town of Obidos, the "Venice of Portugal"— Aveiro, and Porto.
 Towns to visit south of Lisbon are:

-- Lisbon - Most visits to Portugal start with Lisbon, Portugal's capital (although you can do the trip in reverse and start with Faro in the south).
+- Lisbon: Most visits to Portugal start with Lisbon, Portugal's capital (although you can do the trip in reverse and start with Faro in the south).
 You will need a couple of days to explore Lisbon and nearby towns.
 You can rent a car from Lisbon to make your way south.

-- Sesimbra - This small fishing village just 27 miles (43 km) south of Lisbon should be one of your stops as you begin your drive south.
+- Sesimbra: This small fishing village just 27 miles (43 km) south of Lisbon should be one of your stops as you begin your drive south.

-- Evora - Next, drive west through the Alentejo region about 82 miles (133 km) to Evora which is a city that's like a museum with its Roman temple and Moorish buildings.
+- Evora: Next, drive west through the Alentejo region about 82 miles (133 km) to Evora, which is a city that's like a museum with its Roman temple and Moorish buildings.

-- Beja - Following Evora, drive about 40 miles (64 km) south to Beja where you'll find whitewashed houses and a 13th Century castle.
+- Beja: Following Evora, drive about 40 miles (64 km) south to Beja where you'll find whitewashed houses and a 13th century castle.

-- Faro - Finish off your trip in Faro, the capital of Algarve from where you'll be able to take lots of lovely day trips.
+- Faro: Finish off your trip in Faro, the capital of Algarve from where you'll be able to take lots of lovely day trips.
 On the other hand, you can do this trip in reverse by arriving in Faro's international airport and making your way north.

 Sesimbra is a wonderful fishing village that should not be missed.
 It's a great place to relax, enjoy the long and calm beaches, eat fresh seafood, explore the castle and fort, and find accommodations for the night so that you can enjoy nearby towns.

-Attractions nearby include: Cabo Espichel just a short drive away which is an amazing cape with unforgettable views of the coast that has cliffs dropping hundreds of feet into the Atlantic Ocean.
+Attractions nearby include: Cabo Espichel just a short drive away, which is an amazing cape with unforgettable views of the coast that has cliffs dropping hundreds of feet into the Atlantic Ocean.
 Arrábida Natural Park, a protected area that's great for nature lovers.
 And there's one of my personal favorites, Azeitão, which is a sleepy village with beautiful villas where you drive past vineyards and can do fabulous wine tasting.
 I've done a wine tasting at JMF (Jose Maria de Fonseca) and absolutely loved it!

 As you head east from Lisbon or Sesimbra, you'll be driving through what is known as the agricultural heart of Portugal—Alentejo.
 As you approach Evora, the walled city will appear like it's rising from the plains.
 The entire city of Evora has been named a UNESCO World Heritage Site and when you're there, you'll see first-hand the reason for that.
 The entire city is like a museum!
 The city has prehistoric monuments, Roman ruins, as well as whitewashed houses decorated with Portuguese tiles dating back to the Renaissance era when Portuguese kings lived here.

 Right outside of Evora's city walls, there's a magnificent aqueduct.
 Further out, there's a Megalithic site called Cromlech of Almendres, which is known as the Stonehenge of Portugal and includes large granite monoliths and other stone buildings with markings that date back between 4000 and 2000 B.C.
-Additionally, just a couple of miles east is the Cave of Escoural,that has drawings of animals from over 15,000 years ago!
+Additionally, just a couple of miles east is the Cave of Escoural, which has drawings of animals from over 15,000 years ago!

-Other places of interest nearby include Marvao, which is a medieval village overlooking the Portuguese and Spanish border; and Vila Viçosa - a town which seems to be made entirely of marble.
+Other places of interest nearby include Marvao, which is a medieval village overlooking the Portuguese and Spanish border; and Vila Viçosa, a town which seems to be made entirely of marble.